-In 2011, EADS produced the world's first bike using revolutionary ALM technology - 'grown' from high-strength nylon powder.
+In 2011, Airbus Group produced the world's first bike using revolutionary ALM technology - 'grown' from high-strength nylon powder.
 The revolutionary manufacturing process is known as Additive Layer Manufacturing (or ALM) and it allows single products to be grown from a fine powder of metal (such as titanium, stainless steel or aluminium), nylon or carbon-reinforced plastics from a centre located next to Airbus' site at Filton.
 When mature, this technology will enable engineers to design and manufacture more accurate parts with less weight and with no waste materials.

 Find out more: Additive Layer Technology

 Airbus is now using out of autoclave epoxy composite materials to manufacture the outer and mid-section fixed trailing edge panels for the Airbus A350 XWB aircraft wing.
 This material has been chosen for its high toughness, low density and ability to produce low void content parts using vacuum bag moulding.
 Making composite parts without using an autoclave significantly reduces the energy needed for the manufacturing process.